 Tights

-Tights are the most convenient, flexible, and easy to carry traditional Swiss fashion.
+Tights are the most convenient, flexible, and easy to carry in traditional Swiss fashion.
 You can purchase tights from the store while some Swiss families are still continuing their tradition of making hand-knitted tights (selbsgestrickten) especially made for babies.

 Only dark-colored tights were worn by Swiss boys and girls preferred to wear bright colors such as red and white until around 1960.
-Later tights became popular in various other colors and children started to wear bright colored tights.
+Later tights became popular in various other colors and children started to wear bright-colored tights.

 Traditional Embroidery

 It’s very common among the Swiss to decorate clothing with traditional embroidery.
-Swiss girls are trained from their childhood and they are expert to stitch on hats, scarves, and shirt cuffs.
+Swiss girls are trained from their childhood and they are experts to stitch on hats, scarves, and shirt cuffs.
 Embroidery also decorates fabric and usually, the flowers which can be found in the Swiss Alpine are embroidered on clothing.

 Smocks